Stophface/thesis/readme.md

 Needs the Chromium compact language detector (cld) library installed (https://pypi.python.org/pypi/chromium_compact_language_detector/0.1.1)

+It identifies the language used 'on' the photo with the cld library.
 Iterates through the SQLite database and uses (here) the description for language identification.
 Writes the identified language (no matter how high the reliability is) to the same SQLite database.